memfault/interrupt/_drafts/gdbundle.md

 most popular text editors, has become the open source project with the most contributors (19k!), and has close to 20,000 packages registered in the [VSCode Marketplace](https://marketplace.visualstudio.com/vscode).
-I firmly believe that the reason it rose to the top was because of it's extensibility, package manager, and community.
+I firmly believe that the reason it rose to the top was because of its extensibility, package manager, and community.

 In the age of modern developer tools, easy installation of extensions is a